icra/uct-icra-model/ASSUMPTIONS.md

   - All CO<sub>2</sub> produced is stripped out.
   - Inorganic carbon is not included in the carbon balance over the AS reactor, because it is very small.
-  - The volume of FeCl3 solution added for chemical P precipitation is 0.
+  - The volume of FeCl3 solution added for chemical P precipitation is considered 0.